The Golan Heights

-It is continually inhabited since the 3rd millennium B.C. which makes Damascus 13,000 years old and one of the oldest cities on the world.
+It is continually inhabited since the 3rd millennium B.C. which makes Damascus one of the oldest cities on the world.
 It is hard for me to imagine how ancient this land is.
 We did our sightseeing – the Old Town, museums, mosques, the madrasah and so on.
 Damascus attractions are well described online and in guidebooks.
 I will not bore anyone by repeating here the known facts.
 This post is mostly photos of Damascus and its people that caught my eye.

 We happened to see Damascus on a national holiday.
 September, the 15th was the birthday of the Prophet Muhammad.
 The holy city of Damascus was full of guests and pilgrims.
 The crowd at the market was so thick that I was afraid of getting lost in it.
 My sense of direction is non-existent.
 Had I been separated from the group, I would never have found the way out.